mapbender/mb-test-applications/README.md

 about_footer.yml: Simple application that provides an "About" button in the footer.
 The button opens a popup with a plain Mapbender version number. about.yml: Simple application that provides an "About" button in the toolbar.
-The button opens a popup with a plain Mapbender version number. activityindicator.yml: Simple application that provides the ActivityIndicator in the footer. activityindicator_naked.yml: Simple application that provides the ActivityIndicator in the footer.
+The button opens a popup with a plain Mapbender version number.

+activityindicator.yml: Simple application that provides the ActivityIndicator in the footer. activityindicator_naked.yml: Simple application that provides the ActivityIndicator in the footer.
 It hides behind the Symfony-Toolbar if you are in developer mode.

+arearuler_immediate_false.yml: Simple arearuler application with button in toolbar.
+It does not calculate the drawn area immediately. arearuler_immediate_true.yml: Simple arearuler application with button in toolbar.
+It does calculate the drawn area immediately. arearuler_naked.yml: Pure AreaRuler with button in toolbar and additional options commented out in .yml (for testing). arearuler.yml: Standard arearuler application with button in toolbar (no calculation included at all).

+copyright_naked.yml: Pure Copyright application with additional options commented out in .yml (for testing). copyright.yml: Simple Copyright application which auto-opens the copyright popup and shows some fancy HTML.

+digitizer_all_features: Digitizer application which includes almost all documented digitizer options (https://doc.mapbender3.org/de/functions/editing/digitizer.html).
+Search for desired option in .yml for easy access.
+Clustering is commented out as it is an experimental feature.
+Events are not included. digitizer.yml: Standard digitizer configuration as published in Mapbender Documentation.

 ### ol4 directory